- TAX INFO

 Chart C - Other Situations When You Must File

 You must file a return using Form 1040A or 1040 if any of the following apply for 2013.

 - You owe tax from the recapture of an education credit (see Form 8863).

-- You claim a credit for excess social security and tier 1 RRTA tax withheld.
+- You claim a credit for excess social security or tier 1 RRTA tax withheld.

 - You claim a credit for the retirement savings contributions credit (saver's credit) (see Form 8880).

 You must file a return using Form 1040 if any of the following apply for 2013.

 - You owe any special taxes, such as social security and Medicare tax on tips you did not report to your employer or on wages you received from an employer who did not withhold these taxes.